-This clause introduces objective and scope of the technical report on WLAN interworking to 3GPP 5G core network.
-WLAN interworking types can be divided into a tightly coupled or loosely coupled model, and functional reference model to interwork with 3GPP 5G network is described in Clause 3.
+This technical report provides an overview of the IEEE 802.11 Working Group’s understanding of Wireless Local Area Network (WLAN), based on IEEE Std 802.11, interworking with the 3rd Generation Partnership Project (3GPP) 5th Generation (5G) core network.

-Clause 4 describes the interworking function and specific procedures regarding radio channel sharing, registration and authentication, IP tunneling.
-Clause 5 describes 5GS model and ATSSS function support, and Clause 6 describes technical gap analysis, technical recommendations and TSN topics.
-Finally, conclusions are summarized in Clause 7.
+The functional interworking reference model is described in Clause 3.
+Two WLAN interworking types are discussed: a tightly coupled case and a loosely coupled case.
+Clause 4 describes the interworking function and specific procedures regarding radio channel sharing, registration, authentication, and IP tunneling.
+Clause 5 describes the 5th Generation System (5GS) model and Access Traffic Steering Switching and Splitting (ATSSS) function support.
+Clause 6 describes technical gap analysis, technical recommendations, and Time Sensitive Network (TSN) topics.
+Conclusions are summarized in Clause 7.

 Objective

-This technical report on interworking between 3GPP 5G network and WLAN provides a reference and guideline for stakeholders with interest in standardization and system development of WLAN (IEEE Std.
-802.11).
+This technical report on WLAN interworking with the 3GPP 5G core network provides a reference and guideline for stakeholders with interest in standardization and system development of WLAN based on IEEE Std.
+802.11.

 Scope

-This report considers two types of interworking reference model: a tightly coupled model and loosely coupled model that connects different types of terminal individually.
-The architectural models, necessary functionalities and specific procedures that allow WLAN access networks to interwork with 3GPP 5G core network services are discussed for both the trusted as well as untrusted case as defined in TS 23.501 comprising integrated or stand-alone implementations of WLAN and 3GPP 5G access networks and terminals.

-The high level interworking reference model consists of terminal, access networks,3GPP 5G core network and a data network as shown in Figure 1.
+The high-level interworking reference model consists of a terminal, an access network, the 3GPP 5G core network and a data network as shown in Figure 1.

-1.Figure 1.
+Figure 1.
 Overview of interworking reference model

-In Figure 2, it further entails the functions within each entity.
-There are two terminal types: 1) a UE and a STA, 2) a STA.
-3GPP access network and 5G core network are defined in 3GPP specification [8, 16] and WLAN access network considered is defined in the IEEE 802 network reference model of IEEE 802.1CF-2019 [18].

-Figure 2.
-Overview of WLAN interworking with 3GPP 5G core network
+This report considers two types of interworking reference models (tightly and loosely coupled), two types of network access (trusted and untrusted) and two types of terminals (a Station (STA) and a combined User Equipment (UE) and STA).
+The two interworking reference models define how coupled the 3GPP network is to the WLAN access network.
+The architectural models, necessary functionalities and specific procedures that allow WLAN access networks to interwork with 3GPP 5G core network are discussed for the trusted as well as untrusted case, as defined in TS 23.501, comprising integrated or stand-alone implementations of WLAN and 3GPP 5G access networks and terminals.

 5GS-WLAN interworking reference model

 WLAN interworking types

-We introduce two types of WLAN interworking: tightly coupled interworking and loosely coupled interworking.
+We consider two types of WLAN interworking: tightly coupled and loosely coupled.

-The tightly coupled interworking type assumes that functional entities of the terminal and the two access networks are combined together and connect to 3GPP core network thus allowing a co-located 3GPP access network and a WLAN access.
-Allowing a co-located 3GPP access network and WLAN access network to operate in a coordinated manner provides wireless services via the 3GPP 5G core network.
-This interworking model allows for the optimization of overall system performance by integrating the access of the two access networks from an architecture design perspective, enabling improved overall network access to services.
+The tightly coupled interworking type, as shown in Figure 2, assumes that functional entities in the terminal and the access network are tightly coupled and connect to 3GPP core network via a single network interface.
+This requires co-located 3GPP access and WLAN access that operate in a coordinated manner to provide wireless services via the 3GPP 5G core network.
+This interworking model allows for the optimization of overall system performance by integrating the access of the two access networks, enabling improved overall network access to services.

-The loosely coupled interworking type assumes that 3GPP and WLAN access networks operate independently and may be either co-located or be separate.
-In this interworking model, there are two types of terminals: UE or STA.
-The terminal UE type can support both 3GPP access and WLAN access to interwork with 5G core network. and STA type can support WLAN access only to interwork with 5G core network.
-This type of interworking type can provide the same service functions as a tightly coupled interworking type, though the optimization of access to the two access networks will not be coordinated.
+The loosely coupled interworking type, as shown in Figure 3, assumes that functional entities in the terminal and the access network operate independently and may be either co-located within a device or separated.
+In this interworking model, two types of terminals are considered: a STA terminal and a combined UE and STA terminal.
+STA terminal can only support WLAN access to interwork with 5G core network.
+The combined UE and STA terminal can support both 3GPP access and WLAN access to interwork with 5G core network..
+The loosely coupled interworking can provide the same service functions that a tightly coupled interworking type can provide, but since the two access networks will not be coordinated there may be some loss of the ability to optimize overall network performance.

-3Figure 3.
+Figure 2.
 Tightly coupled interworking reference model between 5G core network and WLAN

-4Figure 4.
+Figure 3.
 Loosely coupled interworking reference model between 5G core network and WLAN